 Yesterday, 11th of February 2014, was a day of usual apathy and indifference among Iranians.
 Thirty-five years ago it was a day of turmoil and chaos, the world media covered the events minute by minute.
 Yesterday, all were mute.
+So far, however, after 35 years, nothing has not been able to rouse the people from their apathy.
 At home, all were happy to have a day off; Iranians abroad went about their lives, unconcerned.
 Yesterday, Iran did not exist for the opponents to the Islamic republic.
-Rallies in Teheran chanted their usual hate slogans; Ali Djoun and Hassani approving.
+Rallies in Teheran chanted their usual hate slogans; Ali Djoun (Khamenei) and Hassani Djoun (Rouhani) approving.

 I received some hate mails from cyberspace Bassidjis.
 The soft ones called me bitch جنده .
 All hopes are not lost; at least, someone is reactive.

 If we want to survive the Velayat-e Faqih, we have to be practical, creative and inventive.
 None of which is a part to our education.
 It would take us decades before political movements are born, grown to maturity and run in orderly and sophisticated manners.
 Till then we will bury our children alive at home or raise them on foreign lands – as may be.